koolboy145/private-journal/DOCKER-HUB-README.md

 2. Go to **Settings** → **Data Management**
 3. Click **Export to CSV**
 4. Optionally enable encryption for the export

+### Reminders & Notifications

+The app supports automated reminders via email or webhooks:

+**Email Reminders:**
+- Configure SMTP settings in environment variables (see above)
+- Create reminders in the app with custom schedules
+- Receive email notifications at specified times
+- Works with Gmail, SendGrid, Mailgun, AWS SES, and more

+**Webhook Reminders:**
+- Send reminders to Discord, Slack, or any webhook URL
+- Automatic message formatting
+- Multiple reminders with different schedules
+- Enable/disable reminders individually

+**Reminder Features:**
+- Recurring schedules (select specific days of the week)
+- Custom titles and messages
+- Multiple reminders per user
+- Automatic scheduling and delivery

+See [SMTP Configuration Guide](SMTP_CONFIG.md) for detailed email setup instructions.

 ## Security